yanyanggithub/codesamples/README.md

 Kalman Filter
 ===========
 Given a stream of noisy input data, the Kalman filter provides statisically optimal estimations of the states of a system.
 The implementation here demonstrates a real-time tracking system using Kalman filter.
-The green cross keeps tracking the mouse input postion (the red square), while adding measurement error in the range of [-50, 50] pixels.
+The green cross presents an optimal estiation of the mouse input postion (the red square), while adding measurement error in the range of [-50, 50] pixels.

 The graphic interface uses OpenGL libraries.